At the risk of sounding mean, I have to admit I get a good laugh whenever one of my wife’s magazines runs a “celebrity style do’s and don’ts” feature.

 I may not publish Vogue or Cosmo, but I’ve decided the philanthropy world needs a Top Ten List.
 I’ll call it “Fundraising Fails” — and luckily for you, I’m leaving fashion out of it.
 It’s borrowed from a book called Donor Care by John Haydon, a digital marketing expert for nonprofits.
-I’m including his list — with my own commentary — of the top ten mistakes that fundraisers can make.
+I’m including his list — with my own commentary — of the top ten mistakes that fundraisers can make that discourage donors and make them less likely to give,

 Don’t Say Thank You

 Or don’t say it quickly enough.
+This is one of the top ways to discourage donors.
 I’ve heard so many stories about nonprofits that don’t get around to saying thank you for weeks, sometimes months, after a gift.
 It seems unbelievable, but some never say thanks!
 Haydon says if you don’t remember what your mother taught you, you’ll lose about 13% of your first-time donors.
 I think that figure is pretty low — I personally know several folks who took nonprofits off their gift list for not expressing a little gratitude.
 I mean, come on … even the utility company sends a “thank you” after you’ve made a bill payment, and it’s not like they’re in any danger of losing your business!

 Bragging About Your Organization